Wreck of the Titanic: Condition and deterioration of the wreck

 Prior to the discovery of the Titanics wreck, in addition to the common assumption that she had sunk in one piece, it had been widely believed that conditions at 12,000 ft down would preserve the ship virtually intact.
 The water is bitterly cold at only about 1–2 C, there is no light, and the high pressure was thought to be likely to lower oxygen and salinity levels to the point that organisms would not be able to gain a foothold on the wreck.
 The Titanic would effectively be in a deep freeze.

 The reality has turned out to be very different, and the ship has increasingly deteriorated since she sank in April 1912.
 Her gradual decay is due to a number of different processes – physical, chemical, and biological.
 She is situated on an undulating, gently sloping area of seabed in Titanic Canyon, which is swept by the western boundary current.
 Eddies from the current flow constantly across the wreck, scouring the sea bed and keeping sediment from building up over the hull.
 The current is strong and often changeable, gradually opening up holes in the ship's hull.
 Salt corrosion eats away at the hull, and it is also affected by galvanic corrosion.

 The most dramatic deterioration has been caused by biological factors.
 It used to be thought that the depths of the ocean were a lifeless desert, but research carried out since the mid-1980s has found that the ocean floor is teeming with life and may rival the tropical rainforests for biodiversity.
 During the 1991 IMAX expedition, scientists were surprised by the variety of organisms that they found in and around the Titanic.
-A total of 28 species were observed, including sea anemones, crabs, shrimp, starfish, and rattail fish up to a yard (1 m) long.
+A total of 28 species were observed, including sea anemones, crabs, shrimp, starfish, and rattail fish up to 1 yd long.
 Much larger creatures have been glimpsed by explorers.

 Some of the Titanics fauna has never been seen anywhere else; James Cameron's 2001 expedition discovered a previously unknown type of sea cucumber, lavender with a glowing row of phosphorescent "portholes" along its side.
 A newly discovered species of rust-eating bacterium found on the ship has been named Halomonas titanicae, which has been found to cause rapid decay of the wreck.
 Henrietta Mann, who discovered the bacteria, has estimated that the Titanic will completely collapse possibly as soon as 2030.
 The Canadian geophysicist Steve Blasco has commented that the wreck "has become an oasis, a thriving ecosystem sitting in a vast desert".
 In mid-2016, the facilities of the Institut Laue-Langevin used neutron imaging to demonstrate that a molecule called ectoine is used by Halomonas titanicae to regulate fluid balance and cell volume to survive at such pressures and salinities.